 "The song describes the picture Linda and I saw as we looked out this little window in this attic.
 We had a little Wurlitzer portable piano sitting right in the well of this window, and I'd sit and work on songs.
 When you hear lines like, '... the leaves blow across the long black road to the darkened sky and its rage ...,' it's describing what I was seeing out the window.

 "Where the 'white bird' thing came from: We were like caged birds in that attic.
 We had no money, no transportation, the weather was miserable.
 We were just barely getting by on a very small food allowance provided to us.
 It was quite an experience, but it was very creative in a way" (David "White Bird" LaFlamme website).

-In 1968 It's A Beautiful Day headed back to California where on October 4th they lucked into their first big break: Cream was in the midst of their Farewell Tour (accompanied by Traffic) when that opening act's singer, Stevie Winwood, fell ill and the big-time concert promoter, Bill Graham, contacted Laflamme's crew as a substitute fill-in.
-The crowds and critics at the Oakland Coliseum loved them and It's A Beautiful Day were soon signed by the mega-label, Columbia Records.
+In 1968 Laflamme's crew headed back to California where, on October 4, they lucked into their first big break: Cream was in the midst of a Farewell Tour, accompanied by Traffic, when that opening act's singer, Stevie Winwood, fell ill and concert promoter Bill Graham contacted It's a Beautiful Day as a substitute fill-in.
+The crowds and critics at the Oakland Coliseum loved the band, which was soon signed by Columbia Records.